 - It’s bizarre enough that a meme became a full-fledged music act without even initially being rooted in music, but now Danielle Bregoli (aka Bhad Bhabie) is being used as a sample?

 - I like how this guy labels it as “feat.
 Bhad Bhabie” when he literally just raps over it without any consideration for the song itself.
 All his songs in fact, are just him with a $10 microphone haphazardly trying to wedge himself into popular rap tracks.
 His album artwork, as seen below, consists of…his graduation photo?
 Pics off his phone?
-It’s the most cringe-worthy thing I’ve seen in years.
+It’s the most cringe-worthy thing I’ve seen in four years.
 My personal opinion aside, the legal implications are baffling as well.
 How does Brickyard Pro use copyrighted material for his own tracks on iTunes?
 It’s hard enough to upload big name music to Soundcloud, and somehow this dude is (theoretically) making a profit off mixtape tracks?
 Strange all around.

 - Ok, what is going on with A Perfect Circle?
 Their new album Eat the Elephant is one of the most erratic releases I’ve ever heard.
 Not only does it almost entirely discard the sound they built themselves on, but it sometimes does the exact opposite of what their mission statement used to be.
 Gone are Maynard James Keenan‘s serpentine lyrics and ethereal, mysterious soundscapes.
 The closest thing to their 2000s days is “By and Down the River”….written 5 years ago.
 The rest is experimentation with modern sounds like trip-hop crossed with straightforward hard rock.
 There’s also quite a few WTF moments.
 “Hourglass” sounds like Marilyn Manson feat. a Transformer, with a robotic voice accompanying Keenan on THE WHOLE THING.
 But that is nothing compared to “So Long, and Thanks for All the Fish”, which is…………………a happy song.
 What.

 Ok, I’m not begrudging anyone joy, but this is not A Perfect Circle.
 This sounds like The Fray or oneRepublic.
-Keenan has mellowed out a lot (good for him!) and it’s very very weird for listeners.
+Keenan has mellowed out a lot (which i guess good for him!) and it’s very very weird for listeners.
 This is the guy who’s most popular song with this band featured the line “F*** YOUR GOD!”- a song, incidentally, that they don’t ever perform live anymore.
 While we’re talking about his live shows- his anti-phone policy continues into his songs as he rails against technology in “Disillusioned” with the clunky line “put down your silicon obsession”.
 Yeesh.
 As expected there’s a lot of anti-Republican stuff content, and it’s handled just as delicately.
 Gun control is a noble cause to push, but geez Maynard, you can do better than:

 All that said, “TalkTalk” is still a fairly accessible hard rock song.
 “Hourglass”, even with its Megatron vocals, has a really neat organ riff and a great beat.
 “By and Down the River” is fantastic, though it’s kind of a cheat inclusion having been previously released in 2013.
 “Get the Lead Out” is interesting, even if it doesn’t blossom into anything bigger over its six minutes.
 Overall Eat the Elephant isn’t a bad record, it’s just a wildly oscillating one.